I think we all agree that there are just not enough hours in the day… especially this time of year!

 Now where was I?….Ah yes, the wrapping paper… Each year, I just use a different wrapping paper to change the look on my TV cabinet.

 Here’s a nice sun-glare picture of the entire cabinet so you can see how it looks.
 I am still tweaking my accessories up there but this gives you the general idea.
+By the way, if you love those little white ceramic houses, be sure to check out the other ways I’ve decorated with them!

 If you want to see the how the cabinet looked each year, I wrote a post, Three Looks for Glass Doors where I shared them all.
 The first year I used burlap and I think that one is still my favorite!

-I recently shared my Festive Christmas Table where I used red and white striped wrapping paper for place mats.
+Recently, I shared my Festive Christmas Table where I used red and white striped wrapping paper for place mats.

 This couldn’t be easier – just cut the size that you need and you’re done.
 It’s perfect for decorating the kid’s table too.
 If someone spills something on the “place mat”, you just throw it in the garbage!